 Kick Out The Jams by Cosmic Fall (Self Release)

 Cosmic Fall take you on a series of sonic journeys that are heavy, soooo fucking heavy, yet are but no means dense and oppressive.
 If this is space rock it is space rock that flies with a certain nimbleness… not the heavy cruiser of Blown Out, but a deft destroyer.
 There is an openness and space to this music that you feel could go on forever without wearing you down.
-(Psych Insight Music review).
+(Original review).

 Feral Ohms by Feral Ohms (Silver Current Records)